JAForbes/blog/posts/how-i-use-mithril.md

 I think this is a great low level API, it is flexible and it allows for a variety of component patterns to work and still feel native.

-I write my component as a function that returns a view function.
+However, I write my component as a function that returns a view function.
 All the model state lives within the closure.

 This isn't just because closures are cool, and `this` is lame.